 The Regulation of Migration in a Transition Economy: China's Hukou System

 Unlike most countries, China regulates internal migration.
-Public benefits, access to good quality housing, schools, health care, and attractive employment opportunities are available only to those who have local registration (Hukou).
-Coincident with the deepening of economic reforms, Hukou has gradually been relaxed since the 1980s, helping to explain an extraordinary surge of migration within China.
+Access to public schools, health services, low‐cost housing, and attractive jobs by those who do not have local registration (Hukou) is often limited.
+Coincident with the deepening of economic reforms, Hukou has gradually been relaxed since the 1980s, contributing to a migration surge.
 In this study of interprovincial Chinese migration, we address two questions.
-First, what is a sensible way of incorporating Hukou into theoretical and empirical models of internal migration?
+First, what is a sensible way of incorporating Hukou into theoretical and empirical models of migration in China?
 Second, to what extent has Hukou influenced the scale and structure of migration?
-We incorporate two alternative measures of Hukou into a modified gravity model – the unregistered migrant's: (i) perceived probability of securing Hukou; and (ii) perceived probability of securing employment opportunities available only to those with Hukou.
-In contrast to previous studies, our model includes a much wider variety of control especially important for the Chinese case.
-Analyzing the relationship between Hukou and migration using census data for 1985-90, 1995-2000 and 2000-05, we find that migration is very sensitive to Hukou, with the greatest sensitivity occurring during the middle period.
+We incorporate two different measures of Hukou into a modified gravity model nuanced to fit the Chinese case: (1) the migrant's perceived probability of securing Hukou and (2) the perceived joint probability of securing Hukou and a job available only to a registered person.
+Our tests include a much wider variety of controls especially important for the Chinese case.
+Using census data for 1985–90, 1995–2000 and 2000–05, we find that migration is very sensitive to Hukou, with the greatest sensitivity occurring during the middle period.

 JEL Classification: J61